Misha898/misha_livecd/README.txt

 It's not tested so well yet as I wish it to be but it makes its job well in general case

-Sorry that I talk to myself in comments occasionally It's kinda lack of communication with outside world lol

 Any contributions are welcome!